Our Approach

 -

-It is evident that the root causes of Sonoma Valley’s chronic challenges demand more than the existing efforts of individual nonprofits.
+The root causes of Sonoma Valley’s chronic challenges demand more than the existing efforts of individual nonprofits.
 Catalyst funds research and development that generates the data needed to identify gaps, test pilot programs, and drive innovation.
 Our team works closely with community leaders across all sectors, anticipates needs based on what is happening at the national level, and makes bold and strategic investments that result in foundational shifts necessary for long-term change.

 If you are a grant seeker, here’s how to apply.